International Superstar Soccer 98: Teams

-52 national teams are featured in the game, in addition to six All-Star teams, only accessible through a cheat code or by winning the 'World League' on level 5.
+52 national teams (48 in the Japanese version; Ireland, Northern Ireland, Wales and Greece are absent from it) are featured in the game, in addition to six All-Star teams, only accessible through a cheat code or by winning the 'World League' on level 5.

 Reception

 The game received "universal acclaim" according to the review aggregation website Metacritic.
 Cubed3 praised the game's "ridiculously addictive" gameplay, create-a-player, six various modes (which have an option of 64 teams, nine stadiums, four weather conditions and a choice of night or day) and the ability to play multiplayer with up to three players.
+GamePro, however, said, "Soccer fans will find little reason to kick off with ISS '98."
 In Japan, Famitsu gave it a score of 33 out of 40.

 Next Generation said in its August 1998 issue, "After a few hours of play, you'll forgive the apparent lack of improvement and realize that subtlety is everything in the most popular sport on Earth.
 The only thing that could really improve this series would be the inclusion of real players' names and correct uniforms.
 Until that happens, Superstar Soccer is just a shade short of perfect."
 Six issues later, the magazine ranked it at #50 in its list of the Fifty Best Games of All Time, saying that the game "simply represents one of the finest examples of the genre.
 Although soccer in the U.S. enjoys nowhere near the popularity of other sports, the quality of this simulation should ensure its place on every serious gamer's shelf."